ingchips/ING918XX_SDK_SOURCE/examples/ext_raw_packet/doc/index.md

 `APP_TESTER` should not be defined.

-### Make ING916 into a Tester
+### Make a Frequency Offset Tester

-Build this example with `APP_TESTER` and download it to an ING916 Dev-Board.
+Build this example with `APP_TESTER` and download it to an ING916/ING20 Dev-Board.
 Then, this Dev-Board can be used as a tester by Frequency Offset Tester program.

 ## Other Resources